 Estrata Productions was first founded in 2005 by Shaun Garea as an umbrella for his work.
-Estrata creates independent film, video, music, and other art project in New Zealand.
+Estrata creates independent film, video, music, and other art projects in New Zealand.
 Garea is an award winning filmmaker and writer based in Auckland, New Zealand.

 The name Estrata is not based from the Chips police officer -as has been suggested prior- but by a word spoken by Professor Knowby in the film Evil Dead 2, a word that summons de profundis, monsters and mayhem.